ShadowNode/shadownode.github.io/content/join/polymc.md

 ---
 ## About PolyMC

-PolyMC is a newer launcher that allows you to install via CurseForge and FTB App.
+PolyMC is a newer launcher that allows you to install packs via CurseForge and FTB App.
 PolyMC will provide links to mods that it cannot download directly from CurseForge.
 You will need to manually download these mods and add them to your pack's mod folder directly.
 We'll describe how to do so below.
 If the interface for PolyMC looks familiar, that's because it was originally a fork of MultiMC.

 If you already have PolyMC installed and want to install a pack you can jump to [pack installs](/join/polymc/#install-packs).
-If you are having issues with the wrong version of Java please jump to [changing java versions] (/join/polymc/#wrong-java)
+If you are having issues with the wrong version of Java please jump to [changing java versions](/join/polymc/#wrong-java)

 ## Installing PolyMC
 Head to the [PolyMC Download Page](https://polymc.org/download/) and click on the download link for your platform.
 All instructions below assume you're running Windows.